Manilla Road: Second lineup (1982–1991)

 Despite the success of Crystal Logic, drummer Rick Fisher did not feel at ease with the way the band was evolving musically.
-With Fisher agreeing to step down, a more thrash metal-oriented drummer in Randy Foxe was brought in.
+With Fisher agreeing to step down, Shelton and Park went searching for a drummer who could play double bass drums, in accordance with their newly evolving sound.
+Drummer Randy Foxe auditioned and was promptly added to the band after demonstrating his ability on the double bass.
 This second lineup would stay together for the next five Manilla Road studio albums (along with a live release, Roadkill, in 1988).
 Along with Crystal Logic, the new lineup's first two albums, Open the Gates (1985) and The Deluge (1986) are generally considered to be classics in the field of early epic heavy metal.
 Lyrics began to feature more and more of Shelton's recurrent allusions to fantastic elements from Norse mythology, Arthurian legend and other literary sources.

 The Open the Gates studio album in 1985 was the first one to receive significant promotion from the start due to the efforts of their new label Black Dragon.
 According to an interview done by Mark Shelton in 2017, tens of thousand of copies were sold in the first months following the release.
 Their next studio album, The Deluge in 1986, followed up on that success.
 While commercial success never was a main goal for Shelton, the band's popularity in Europe at the time reached a career peak.